 Grissini are rich in olive oil which gives plenty of flavor, crunchy texture and makes a pliable dough, very easy to put together.
 You can customise the recipe with different kinds of seeds, dried herbs, or spices, they can only get better!

 If you’ve never tried freshly made Italian breadsticks, it’s time for you to give them a go!
-Make a double batch if you have friends or family around, they will be gone in no time.

 What ingredients you need